-[1] Instruction To Peasants In answer to the numerous enquiries coming from peasants, it is hereby explained that the whole power in the country is from now on held by the Soviets of the Workers', Soldiers', and Peasants' Deputies.
+In answer to the numerous inquiries coming from peasants, it is hereby explained that the whole power in the country is from now on held by the Soviets of the Workers', Soldiers', and Peasants' Deputies.
 The Workers' Revolution, after having conquered in Petrograd and in Moscow, is now conquering in all other centres of Russia.
-The Workers' and Peasants' Government safeguards the interests of the masses of peasantry, the poorest of them; it is with the majority of peasants and workers against the landowners, and against the capitalists.
+The Workers' and Peasants' Government ensures the alliance of the masses of peasantry, the poor peasants, the majority of peasants, with the workers against the landowners, and against capitalists.

-Hence the Soviets of Peasants' Deputies, and before all the District Soviets, and subsequently those of the Provinces, are from now on and until the Constituent Assembly meets, full-powered bodies of State authority in their localities.
+Hence the Soviets of Peasants' Deputies, and before all the District Soviets, and subsequently those of the Provinces, are from now on and until the Constituent Assembly meets, fullpowered bodies of State authority in their localities.
 All landlords' titles to the land are cancelled by the second All-Russian Congress of Soviets.
 A decree regarding the land has already been issued by the present Provisional Workers' and Peasants' Government.
 On the basis of the above decree all lands hitherto belonging to landlords now pass entirely and wholly into the hands of the Soviets of Peasants' Deputies.
-The Volost (a group of several villages forms a Volost) Land Committees are immediately to take over all land from the landlords, and to keep a strict account over it, watching that order be maintained, and that the whole estate be well guarded, seeing that from now on all private estates become public property and must therefore be protected by the people themselves.
+The Volost Land Committees are immediately to take over all land from the landlords, and to keep a strict account over it, watching that order be maintained and that the whole estate be well guarded, seeing that from now on all private estates become public property and must therefore be protected by the people themselves.